 - If you would like to make a bequest, you should contact your solicitor or trustee for advice.
 For your information, as shown below, Polio Australia is incorporated in NSW under the Associations Incorporation Act and is an authority holder under the Charitable Fundraising Act.
 Polio Australia is recognised by the Australian Taxation Office as a Health Promotion Charity and endorsed by them as a Deductible Gift Recipient (Number 53 620 396 311).

 - Naturally your Will is confidential.
 However, if you decide to include a bequest to Polio Australia and are willing to let us know, we can thank you personally for your generosity and forethought.

 If you would like any further information, just get in touch to see how we can help.

 Click to download the above Bequest Information as a PDF [File Size: 601.2 KB]

 Click to download our Bequest Charter PDF [File Size: 531.5 KB]

-Thank you for investing in Polio Australia to make a difference – every donation helps polio survivors.
+Thank you for supporting Polio Australia to help polio survivors – every donation makes a difference.